markhealy/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 # The Plugins SDK [](id=the-plugins-s-3)

-Java developers have a wide variety of tools and development environments.
+Java developers use a wide variety of tools and development environments.
-Liferay makes every effort to remain tool agnostic, so you can choose the tools that work best for you.
+Liferay makes every effort to remain tool agnostic, allowing you to choose the tools that work best for you.
 That's why we provide a Plugins Software Development Kit (SDK), based on Apache Ant, which can be used with any editor or Integrated Development Environment (IDE).
-The chapters of this guide will use the Plugins SDK and a text editor, but you may use whatever tool you are comfortable with.
+The chapters of this guide use the Plugins SDK and a text editor, but you may use whatever tool you are comfortable with.
 In a later chapter we also introduce Liferay IDE, a plugin for eclipse that simplifies development for Liferay.

 ---